AFHauer/SolTran/README.md

 ### Photosynthetically Active Radiation (PAR)

 PAR is input on the Dissolved Oxygen data input, template available on the Model Parameters page.
-Adjust the PAR slider input to see PAR Statistics and Detail Visualization for datetime between input slider range.
-Red vertical lines on the overall PAR visualization will adjust to display datetime range.
+Adjust the PAR slider input to see PAR Statistics and Detail Visualization for datetime range.
+Red vertical lines on the overall PAR visualization will adjust to display the input datetime range.

 ### Gross Primary Production (GPP)

+GPP is calculated using PAR, k<sub>pp</sub>, and ave. depth.
+Adjust the GPP slider input to see GPP Statistics and Detail Visualization for datetime range.
+Red vertical lines on the overall GPP visualization will adjust to display the input datetime range.

+*GPP = ((par x k<sub>pp</sub>)/depth))/1000*

+*numeric value, 1000, for unit conversion*

+### Water Temperature

+Water temperature is given in degrees C and is the average temperature for the observed and modeled river segment.
+Temperature is input on the Dissolved Oxygen data input, template available on the Model Parameters page.
+Adjust the Temperature Time Input slider to see specific temperature for given datetime.

+### Dissolved Oxygen Diel Model Output

+Input the desired model location distance from the selection box and datetime range from the datetime slider input.
+Dissolved Oxygen statistics and detailed visualization will be output for the selected model and datetime range.
+DO overall visualization displays 2 vertical red lines which indicate data selection.

+### Dissolved Oxygen Model Prediction Statistics

+To see the DO Model Observed by Predicted model performance set the DO model input to the downstream observation distance.
+The DO model observed by predicted and DO model prediction statistics will update to the input model.

+### Dissolved Oxygen Model Table

+The combined model input and observation values are output in a table.
+Select the desired model output for the table.

+---

+## Nitrate

+*Note: All visualizations and tables can be downloaded.*